 3. Trend Micro Screen Unlocker Tools

-Two emergency tools that can release a locked PC, whether you can access Safe Mode or not
+Emergency tools to release a locked PC, even if you can't access Safe Mode

 There are two versions of Trend Micro Ransomware Screen Unlocker Tool – one for PCs that are locked so you can’t log into Normal Mode, but you can access Safe Mode with Networking via the BIOS menu, and another for situations where both mode are blocked.